-The secured notes bear interest at 13% per annum, paid quarterly in arrears on principal outstanding.
-The principal balance of the secured notes is repaid to the extent that the kaléo Revenue Interests exceed the quarterly interest payment, as limited by a quarterly payment cap.
-The final maturity of the secured notes is June 2029. kaléo may redeem the secured notes at any time, subject to a redemption premium.
+The kaléo Note bore interest at 13% per annum, paid quarterly in arrears on principal outstanding.
+The principal balance of the kaléo Note was to be repaid to the extent that the kaléo Revenue Interests exceed the quarterly interest payment, as limited by a quarterly payment cap.
+The final maturity of the kaléo Note was June 2029; although, kaléo had the right to redeem the kaléo Note at any time, subject to a redemption premium.